ravisiyer/scrape-blogger-post/README.md

 * **Character Encoding:** Correctly handles UTF-8 characters, preventing corruption when saving to a file.

+* **HTML5 Conversion:** The script uses Cheerio to parse the HTML content and then extract the relevant parts.
+As part of this process, some self-closing tags (like \<br />) may be converted to their HTML5 equivalents (like \<br>).
+This is a standard normalization practice and should not affect the visual rendering of the content in a web browser.

 #### Prerequisites

 * **Node.js**: Make sure you have Node.js installed on your system.